jgillula/jgillula.github.io/_posts/2022-04-20-setting-up-apt-cacher-ng-with-https.markdown

 # 0. The Plan

 Of course, [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/) doesn't support HTTPS out of the box.
-To fix this, I'm going to have to set up apache2 on my local server, have it use HTTPS, and have it act as a [reverse proxy](https://oxylabs.io/blog/reverse-proxy-vs-forward-proxy) in front of [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/).
+To fix this, I'm going to have to set up apache2 on my local server, have it use HTTPS, and have it act as a [***forward*** proxy](https://oxylabs.io/blog/reverse-proxy-vs-forward-proxy) in front of [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/).

 *Throughout these instructions I'll use `servername` as the hostname of my server.
 You should replace it with your own local server name.*